BirdmanRidesAgain/TechShadow/WEEKLY_STATUS.md

 ## Week 5 updates
 ### Sean
 - Filled out additional details on some of the database stories on trello
-- Updated the links, data, tests lists in the page_testing file
+- Updated the links, data, tests lists in the `PAGE_TESTING.md`

 ### Anthony